 Grab the kids and hit the area sands, piers, parks and shops.
 You won't believe how many fun things there are to do that cost little to nothing.

 The St. Pete/Clearwater area is famous for its award-winning beaches and 361 average days of sunshine, both of which are free!
-The beach isn't the only thing for vacationers on a budget, though--there are plenty of other free and inexpensive attractions.
+The beach isn't the only thing for family vacationers on a budget, though.
+There are lots of free and inexpensive attractions in the St. Pete/Clearwater area.

 You don't need a car to enjoy these activities either.
 Unlimited GO Cards for buses and trolleys are available for just a few dollars a day and can get you all over the area, from Pier 60 on Clearwater Beach, to Boyd Hill Nature Park in south St. Petersburg.